 Growing up as a lacto-vegetarian, I remember feeling left out of a lot of food events in elementary school.
 On the day after we read Green Eggs and Ham by Dr. Seuss, I walked into the classroom and was met with the nauseating smell of eggs and ham.

-On principle (and to avoid gagging), I didn’t try any, but I was pretty intrigued by the idea of green eggs and ham.
-As repulsive as the smell was to me, it sounded fun, so my child self felt left out.
-Even back then I knew it was ridiculous to feel like I was missing out, since it was basically scrambled eggs with green food coloring.
+On principle (and to avoid gagging), I didn’t try any, but I was pretty intrigued by the idea of green food.
+As repulsive as the smell was to me, green food sounded fun, so my child self felt left out.
+Even back then I knew it was ridiculous to feel like I was missing out, since it was basically chicken periods with green food coloring.
 Gross.
-We’ll get back to this later–I have a cool discovery to share!
+Plus, I still didn’t understand how people could eat animals in the first place.
+It was absolutely weird to me (still is).
+We’ll have to re-visit this topic later–I have a cool discovery to share!

 Last week, I stumbled upon an article about Amanda Cohen, the founder of Dirt Candy, an upscale restaurant in New York City featuring inventive veggie creations.